 Probably the least asked questions.
 However, I thought to mention this here to complete the article.

 To close your demat account, you can fill the Account Closure Form available on your stockbroker’s website and submit it.
 Generally, it takes between 7–10 days to close your account.

 Note: Before closing your account make sure that you don’t have any shares or a negative balance in your account.
 You can have a negative balance if your account was inactive for the last few years and you didn’t pay the AMC.
 Further, if you have any stocks in the account, either sell them or transfer it to your other active account before closing this one.

 In this online era, buying and selling stocks is as fast as the click of your fingers.
 All thanks to the online stockbrokers.

 There are many stockbrokers available in India and through this post, I tried to help you how to choose a broker for trading in stocks.
-If you still have any query regarding where to open your demat and trading account, feel free to comment below.
+If you still have any queries regarding where to open your demat and trading account, feel free to comment below.
 I’ll be happy to help you out.

-Cheers and happy investing!
+Have a great day and happy investing!

 Start Your Financial Learning Journey